 EFG International's internal grading system assigns each client credit exposure to one of ten grading categories.
 The grading assesses the borrower's repayment ability and the value, quality, liquidity and diversification of the collateral securing the credit exposure.
 The credit policy and the nature of the loans ensure that EFG International's loan book is of high quality.
 Consequently, an overwhelming majority of EFG International's credit exposures are graded within the top three categories.

-(b) Debt securities and other bills
+Debt securities and other bills

-For debt securities and other bills, external ratings such as S&P's rating or their equivalents are used by EFG International for managing the credit risk exposures.
+For debt securities and other bills, external ratings or their equivalents are used by EFG International for managing the credit risk exposures.